 Frequently Asked Questions

-How much does an attic conversion cost in Dublin?
+How much does an attic conversion cost in Ireland?

 An attic conversion in Dublin costs between €20,000 and €60,000 for most residential properties.
 A standard rooflight conversion in a semi-detached house runs from €20,000 to €30,000, while a dormer conversion with en suite sits in the €40,000 to €55,000 range.
 These figures reflect Dublin market rates, which run 10–15% higher than the national average due to labour costs and access constraints.

-What is the minimum headroom required for an attic conversion in Ireland?
+What factors affect the cost of an attic conversion in Ireland?